emberjs/rfcs/text/0785-remove-set-get-in-tests.md

 ## Detailed design

-We will introduce several new/refactored utilities for use in rendering tests:
+We will introduce two new/refactored utilities for use in rendering tests:

 1. Update the `render` helper to accept either a component or a template snippet.
-1. A new `scopedTemplate` function that accepts a template and returns a component _that uses lexically scoped data_
 1. A new `rerender` function that would be used after the initial `render` call to wait for DOM updates

+These additions, used in concert with [First Class Component Templates](https://github.com/emberjs/rfcs/blob/master/text/0779-first-class-component-templates.md), should significantly improve the DX of writing component tests in Ember.

 ### Updated `render` helper